 But before we dive into the specs, let's take a quick look at the contenders.
 The Sony WH-1000XM4 come with a fine pedigree – their predecessors, the WH-1000XM3, are two-time What Hi-Fi?
 Award-winners.

-- Our pick of the best cheap headphone deals ahead of Prime Day
+- Listen up: our pick of the best cheap headphone deals

 - Prefer earphones?
-Here's our guide of the best wireless earbuds
+Check out best wireless earbuds

 Sony WH-1000XM4 vs Bose Noise Cancelling Headphones 700: price

-The Bose Noise Cancelling Headphones 700s are a bit older, having debuted back in July 2019.
-We tested them at £350 ($399, AU$550) but prices have since dipped a little (we've listed the best deals ahead of Amazon Prime Day 2020 below).
+The Bose Noise Cancelling Headphones 700 are the older headphones, having launched back in July 2019.
+We tested them at £350 ($399, AU$550) but you might be able to get them cheaper – we've listed today's best Bose 700 deals below.

 **Winner** Bose Noise Cancelling Headphones 700